 - Plan one activity at a time.
 For example, snacks should be given when children can sit down and take a break.
 Running with a juice box straw in their mouth or sucking on a lollipop while they play diverts their attention and could result in an injury.

 - Kids should dress for play.
 On cloudy, cool days, children may be wearing hooded coats with drawstrings.
-It’s not uncommon for these drawstrings to create a dangerous situation if they get caught on playground equipment.
+It’s not uncommon for these drawstrings to create a dangerous situation if they get caught on commercial playground equipment.
 Opt for pullovers or zip-up sweatshirts and jackets while on the playground.

 - Teach proper playground etiquette.
 Children are eager to visit the park or play at their school’s playground.
 In their excitement, they may push others in an attempt to be the first on the swings or down the slide.
 It’s important to teach kids proper playground etiquette and monitor them to keep everyone safe.

 - Keep children in sight.
 While children are active on playground equipment, they should always be visible, even when there are tunnels or crawl spaces.
 An adult should supervise the playground and watch kids’ movements, while still allowing them to experience unstructured free play.

 - Double check the playground’s conditions.
 Before allowing your child to play, walk around the area and inspect the conditions prior to “setting them loose”.